mvilain/terraform-aws-ec2-instance/README.md

 - `network_interface` can't be specified together with `vpc_security_group_ids`, `associate_public_ip_address`, `subnet_id`.
 See [basic example](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance/tree/master/examples/basic) for details.
 - Changes in `ebs_block_device` argument will be ignored.
 Use [aws_volume_attachment](https://www.terraform.io/docs/providers/aws/r/volume_attachment.html) resource to attach and detach volumes from AWS EC2 instances.
 See [this example](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance/tree/master/examples/volume-attachment).
 - One of `subnet_id` or `subnet_ids` is required.
 If both are provided, the value of `subnet_id` is prepended to the value of `subnet_ids`.
+- additional arguments added in this forked version:
+  - `domain`--string--optional pre-existing Linode-managed DNS domain to assign public IP of created instance [default: "example.com"]
+  - inventory--string--optional pre-existing inventory file to create from a template file [default: "inventory"]
+  - user--string--ssh user to access the instance [default: "ec2-user"]

+Code was added to this fork to create instances and a cooresponding ansible inventory file using a template file.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements